crispyrusk/cuda_caffe/README.md

 #cuda_caffe

-The repo contains a few Dockerfiles to build the Caffe deep learning framework (https://github.com/BVLC/caffe) using NVIDIA's docker tool, nvidia-docker (https://github.com/NVIDIA/nvidia-docker).
-Nvidia-docker is convenient wrapper over docker (https://www.docker.com/) that simplifies containerizing GPU applications, like deep-learning frameworks.
-See the "Why NVIDIA Docker" page (https://github.com/NVIDIA/nvidia-docker/wiki/Why%20NVIDIA%20Docker) for the motivation of this tool.
+The repo contains a few Dockerfiles to build the [Caffe deep learning framework](https://github.com/BVLC/caffe) using NVIDIA's docker tool, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+Nvidia-docker is convenient wrapper over [docker](https://www.docker.com/) that simplifies containerizing GPU applications, like deep-learning frameworks.
+See the ["Why NVIDIA Docker" page](https://github.com/NVIDIA/nvidia-docker/wiki/Why%20NVIDIA%20Docker) for the motivation of this tool.
 The list of base images provided by NVIDIA is documented in https://hub.docker.com/r/nvidia/cuda/

 The Dockerfile help setup the dependencies required for Caffe with various options CUDA and cuDNN.
 It uses Anaconda's distribution of python as default python for Caffe.